DeadstarIII/Hotspot-Startup/README.md

 # Support

 Do you guys need Windows 7/10/Linux support?
-I can add it if you want or fix the issues you're having just add me on discord and <a href="https://discord.com/users/920971430588473386" rel="noreferrer noopener" target="_blank">DM</a> me or else you can also mail me or create a issue in this repository.
+I can add it if you want or fix the issues you're having just add me on discord and <a href="https://discord.com/users/920971430588473386" rel="noreferrer noopener" target="_blank">DM</a> me or else you can create a issue in this repository.